 We offer the same person-centred approach to everyone we support, carefully matching people with staff who have the right expertise in supporting the person’s extra health needs or specific behaviours.

-For some people, specific techniques are needed within support methods.
+Specific techniques are needed for some people.
 Our staff are trained to offer this support.
 We use intensive interaction with non-verbal individuals to help them communicate, drawing on the advice of our in-house clinical psychologist.
 We have a long history of supporting people who have autism, like Reece.

 Through our specialist services, we aim to ensure everyone is fully supported.
 These services include: